Deskera/github-externship-docs/submission-process.md

 A proposal should have at least following sections

 1. Project Applying for
-2. Team Introduction (all members details such as College,Specialization, email Phone, Github Id, etc)
+2. Team Introduction (all members details such as College,Specialization, email, Phone, Github Id, etc)
 3. Approach to the problem
 4. Few sketches / wireframes for the screen - can be handmade using pencil/ paper
 5. Techology Stack chosen.
 List all backend, frontend technology choices.